The Remarkable ‘Jim Twins’: Separated at Birth, They Shared the Same Life

 The parallels between the two would go on to shape theories on the influence of environment and hereditary factors on personality — nature vs. nurture, to use another term.
 Some use their case as evidence of telepathic connection between twins.

 To an outsider, it seems as if the Jim twins may as well have been the same person.
-However, Jim Lewis noted that there are, after all differences.
+However, Jim Lewis noted that there are differences.

 “The differences between Jim and me may be the differences between living in the city and country.”